 In Gerwig’s take, the beloved story of the March sisters – four young women each determined to live life on her own terms — is both timeless and timely.
 Portraying Jo, Meg, Amy, and Beth March, the film stars Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, with Timothée Chalamet as their neighbor Laurie, Laura Dern as Marmee, and Meryl Streep as Aunt March.

-Why You Should Watch: Aside from the fantastic casting, the new film promises a unique feminist interpretation.
-I’m curious to see how Gerwig will interpret the story.
-Hopefully, this time includes that ever so famous Christmas scene.
+Why You Should Watch: Aside from the fantastic casting, the new film offers a unique feminist interpretation, Louisa May Alcott, herself would appreciate!

 #7: The Knight Before Christmas (2019)

 A medieval knight is transported to the present day, where he falls for a high school science teacher who’s disillusioned by love.

 Why You Should Watch: Because the premise is adorable, starring an actor from Poldark.
 Oh, and who doesn’t want a chivalrous knight for Christmas?